Florida’s Bump Stock Law: Tough Legal Defense

 For starters, a good gun lawyer will:

-- Investigate the specifics of your case to determine the best defense strategy.
+- Investigate the specifics of your case to determine the most advantageous defense strategy.

 - Scrutinize the prosecution’s evidence for potential weaknesses or procedural errors.